Chapter 20

 Proof.

 For Class H, the light client performs the check directly from stored headers.
 For Class F, the fraud proof provides a compact witness linking the violation to the block header via merkle inclusion; the client verifies the merkle path and checks the rule.
-For Class T, the fraud proof includes the offending transaction, its merkle path, and any referenced output data; the client verifies inclusion and re-executes the relevant check.
+For Class T, the fraud proof includes the offending transaction, its merkle path, and the referenced outputs together with their own merkle inclusion proofs (without these, a malicious prover could fabricate input data to "prove" a valid transaction invalid); the client verifies all inclusions and re-executes the relevant check.
 For Class U, proving that a UTXO does not exist requires enumerating the entire set or referencing a commitment that does not currently exist in Bitcoin's block structure.
-Without such a commitment, no compact non-existence proof is possible. ∎
+Without such a commitment, no compact non-existence proof is known. ∎

 The Data Availability Problem